 You have a right to civil treatment by law enforcement officials.
 Likewise, the police have a duty to protect you and the public.
 Filing a suit against the police sets you up against experienced attorneys in a municipal government and is a challenging proposition.
 Whether you are the suspect, you deserve fair and just treatment at the hands of law enforcement, and should not be mishandled during the course of justice.

 Police and the dogs in their charge are there to protect citizens and communities.
-If they’ve caused your harm, especially if you aren’t the person for whom they are looking, discuss your case with a Long Beach injury attorney.
+If they’ve caused your harm, especially if you aren’t the person for whom they are looking, discuss your case with a Long Beach personal injury attorney.
 No one should fear an animal attack from the police, even in the event of guilt.
 Most police officers want to protect and serve the communities in which they work; they don’t want their dogs to harm others.
 If improper training or lack of veterinary care is a factor, a lawsuit may protect others from similar harms.